pbaja/DoubleDecker/src/index.md

-# Welcome to the Steam Deck Nursery
+# Welcome to the Steam Deck Things

-I just received my own Steam Deck, and thought, that it would be awesome to document everything that I would love to know earlier.
-How install things, what to use, where is something, how should i do something, etc.
+> You can find here all kinds of things related to the Valve Steam Deck.

+How install thingamajigs, how to receive the fandangles, where are the doodads - all of that and more on this website!.

 This book is mostly a collection of tips and tricks I am compiling together while tinkering with my Steam Deck.

-Why "Nursery"?
-Because it sounds cool, and is aimed at guiding beginners, or, new Steam Deck owners, how to do things I wanted to do but didn't know how.

 Start by looking at [all things I wish I knew earlier](./wished_knowing.md).

 --------

 Feel free to suggest new stuff or share information by opening an issue at [Github](https://github.com/pbaja/DoubleDecker).